 VILLAGE DEFIBRILLATOR

-Someone of you may have notice our defibrillator is in place by the entrance to the village hall.
+Some of you may have notice our defibrillator is in place by the entrance to the village hall.
 It is ready for use.

 It is accessible in an unlocked, but alarmed, box.
 The use of the defibrillator is straightforward, it gives verbal instruction and will not function if not being used correctly, thus you cannot harm ‘the patient’.
 The ambulance 999 service has been made aware of its existence and will direct callers to the defib in appropriate circumstances.